TirtharajPramanik/JetbrainsAcademy_Projects/README.md

-I gonna upload some of the simple projects i worked on during my Jetbrains Academy course.!!!
+I am gonna upload some of the simple projects i worked on during my Jetbrains Academy course.!!!